Skip to content

 FunRaise – Rainbow Railroad’s Fundraising Platform

-CST Journey Guide (coming soon)
+CST Journey Guide

 • This living document is a long-form manual for CST volunteers.
 It expands on the topics discussed in the training, offers additional guidance, and lists national resources that complement the local resources contained in the City Guides.